brianhsu98/stopwatch/README.md

 Take a look at a live demo [here](https://brianhsu.me/stopwatch/).

-Part of an application for Clicktime's Software Development Internship

 ## Functionality
 - Uses HTML5 Geolocation to get the current latitude and longitude
 - Stores and reports the time zone of where the start and stop buttons were clicked